JuliaLang/www.julialang.org/README.md

 in the root of this repository to serve it, usually on [http://localhost:4000](http://localhost:4000).
 Or with other options, such as internet-visible on port 4444 with all drafts:

+    ./bin/jekyll serve --incremental -H 0.0.0.0 -P 4444 -l --future --unpublished --drafts

+The above code is for `ruby 2.6.3p62` or older.
+The below code is for any version that is newer.

     bundle exec jekyll serve --incremental -H 0.0.0.0 -P 4444 -l --future --unpublished --drafts